-We accept unofficial transcripts at the time of application.
-An unofficial transcript is simply an official transcript that has been opened.
+We accept unofficial transcripts at the time of application- an unofficial transcript is simply an official transcript that has been opened.
 We do not accept screen shots of your grades and courses.
 If you are admitted, we will then require that you submit your official transcripts.

 If you completed your education outside of the United States, go to our International Student Admission page for information on submitting your required documents.

 Georgia Tech requires evidence of award of a bachelor's degree, its equivalent, or higher degree (prior to matriculation) from a regionally accredited institution.
 Regional accreditation is the educational accreditation of schools, colleges, and universities in the United States by one of seven regional accrediting agencies.
 You can go to Council for Higher Education Accreditation for more information.

 An unofficial transcript can be either an official electronic transcript or an official paper transcript that you have scanned and uploaded.
 The document must be printed on the institution's official paper and should include: